Lykkedk/cdsp-samplerate-control/README.md

-# cdsp-samplerate-control
+# cdsp-samplerate-control - Alsa plugin [samplerate auto changer] for camilladsp
+*Only for betatesters or the brave one's - ! ;-)*

 ### The alsa plugin is created by user seashell at diyaudio.com...
 Good work!
-*Only for betatesters or the brave one's - ! ;-)*

 ### SuperPlayer's CamillaDSP SampleRate Controller & pCP Combo
 ### Verified on piCorePlayer 6.1 on an Raspberry Pi 3 & 4